SMMU stands for "Smack My Marine Up".

 a simple demo level that that shows some of SMMU's

 FraggleScript).
-A video of it is to the right.
+A video of it is below.

 SMMU includes a couple of easter eggs in the console.
 You can see some